grab/engineering-blog/_posts/2020-03-26-does-southeast-asia-run-on-coffee.md

 However, the complete opposite happens for our friends in Singapore and the Philippines!
 Coffee orders actually spike on the weekends, and especially so on Sundays.
 It can only mean that Singaporeans and Filipinos surely enjoy their coffee catch-ups with friends and family.

-### AM- Coffee… PM- Still coffee
+### AM- Coffee… PM- Still Coffee

 *The question begets* — when exactly do SEA coffee drinkers summon that life saving cup from our delivery heroes in green?

 Check out this trippy visualisation that resembles jumping coffee beans:

-### Coffee Orders by Hour of Day — Orders peak at 10am for Thailand and 2pm in Indonesia
+### Coffee Orders by Hour of Day — Orders Peak at 10am for Thailand and 2pm in Indonesia

 <div class="post-image-section"><figure>
   <img src="/img/does-southeast-asia-run-on-coffee/image3.gif" alt="Coffee Orders by Day of the Week">